xybor-x/gojm/README.md

 }
 ```

-You can put job into job manager in other goroutines.
+You can put job into the job manager in other goroutines.
 ```golang
 jm.Schedule(Background, gojm.NewJob(func(ctx context.Context) *gojm.JobResult {
     fmt.Println("Job do something")